Kelly Donahue-Wallace

 Art Building, Room 216

-Kelly Donahue-Wallace received a Ph.D. in art history from the University of New Mexico, Albuquerque, N.M., in 2000 and came immediately to UNT.
-She is currently a professor of art history in the CVAD Department of Art History and founding coordinator of the Interdisciplinary Art and Design Studies Program.
-Donahue-Wallace teaches undergraduate- and graduate-level courses in Latin American art, the history of prints, and early modern European art.
-She is also the author of the department’s award-winning online courses Art and Business, the award-winning Art Appreciation for Non-Majors and the award-winning Art History Survey I.
+Kelly Donahue-Wallace earned her Ph.D. in art history from the University of New Mexico, Albuquerque, New Mexico, in 2000 and came immediately to UNT.
+She is currently a professor of art history in the CVAD Department of Art History and previously served as the founding coordinator of the Interdisciplinary Art and Design Studies Program.
+She teaches Latin American art, early modern European art, and the history of prints, and she wrote and manages the department's 1000- and 2000-level online classes.

-Donahue-Wallace’s research addresses the history of prints in 18th-century Spain and Mexico and the function of prints in the colonial context.
-She is the author of "Jeronimo Antonio Gil and the Spirit of the Spanish Enlightenment," University of New Mexico Press, 2016, and "Art and Architecture of Viceregal Latin America 1521-1821," University of New Mexico Press, 2008 and co-editor of "Teaching Art History with New Technologies: Reflections and Case Studies," Cambridge Scholars, 2008.
-Donahue-Wallace also has published in the journals Print Quarterly, The Americas, Colonial Latin American Review, Mexican Studies/Estudios Mexicanos, Tiempos de América, Spain; Anales del Instituto de Investigaciones Estéticas, Mexico and Aurora.
+Donahue-Wallace's research has two threads: Mexican 18th-century prints and art history pedagogy.
+She is the co-author of Living with Art (13th edition) from McGraw Hill and the author of "Jeronimo Antonio Gil and the Spirit of the Spanish Enlightenment," University of New Mexico Press, 2016, and "Art and Architecture of Viceregal Latin America 1521-1821," University of New Mexico Press, 2008 and co-editor of "Teaching Art History with New Technologies: Reflections and Case Studies," Cambridge Scholars, 2008.
+Donahue-Wallace publishes her research in such journals as Print Quarterly (U.K.), The Americas, Colonial Latin American Review, Mexican Studies/Estudios Mexicanos, and Anales del Instituto de Investigaciones Estéticas (Mexico).
 Donahue-Wallace has received a research fellowship from Spain's Program for Cultural Cooperation, a Humanities Texas grant, a Fulbright-García Robles Fellowship, the Bernardo Mendel Visiting Faculty Fellowship from Indiana University, a Telecommunications Infrastructure grant, and many UNT faculty grants.

 2023: "Living with Art," 13th edition, co-authored with Mark Getlein